The story so far

 At the time of the clinic visit, children and their families are asked if they would like to take part in the neuroimaging part of the project.
 To date 85% of those attending the clinic have agreed to do so in a separate visit to the CBU MRI facility.
 During this visit the children can familiarise themselves with the scanning experience using our mock scanner, and in a 1-hour session structural, DTI and resting-scans are conducted.

-A total of 136 children have completed MRI scans to date.
+Over 200 children have completed MRI scans to date.

 In February 2016 a second recruitment phase was commenced.
 Referrals are currently prioritised for children aged 6-12 years who either: